 I, on the other hand, was always a packer, but a packer with debt.
 I brought lunch to work every day.
 However, my credit card debt and house mortgage interest at the time were probably more than what Mrs. Enchumbao spent eating out, while renting a cheap apartment.

 I started using Mint in 2010, but I never took the task of tracking and reviewing my expenses until a year later.
 That’s when I encouraged Mrs. Enchumbao to open an account as well.
 At that point, we seriously started tracking our expenses and realized that, on the previous month, we spent about $1,400 eating out!

 Madre mia! $1,400 in one month!
 That was insane and a record month for restaurant spending–not the kind of record you want to hold.

-This is why I advise tracking your expenses at least for a month.
+This is why I recommend tracking your expenses at least for a month.
 There’s nothing more eye-opening than seeing how you’re spending your money.
 Mrs. Enchumbao’s jaw dropped when she saw that, and, as much as she enjoyed dining out, she was ready to set a budget.

 We spend peanuts now compared to that time.
 Our average monthly spending in restaurants is now less than $300, not including alcohol.
 We usually split the alcohol from restaurant spending to keep a separate tab on our alcohol spending.

 How we got to the point of spending $1,400 in one month on restaurants

 I didn’t use to eat out much before meeting Mrs. Enchumbao.
 So, I joined her on her restaurant journey because it was more fun than just living to pay bills.
 I was also going through a tough time in my life, therefore, eating out and trying new places served as a good distraction.

 I was tired of seeing my money only go to bills.
 Besides, it’s a lot more enjoyable to spend your money on experiences than on things, but you can also overdo it if priorities are not in order.
 I admit to overdoing it and corrected my mistake.